The World on the Move: Migration and Immigration in Uncertain Times

 Responsiveness in Refugee Crisis Management Services: A Case Study from Turkey & Seeking Solutions

-This session focuses on exploring crisis management practices and discusses managerial and theoretical implications for refugee crisis management which could be useful solutions for policy makers through an interactive panel, followed by small group discussions in a workshop format.
+Through an interactive panel, this session focuses on exploring crisis management practices and discusses managerial and theoretical implacation for refugee crisis management which could be useful solutions for policy makers.
+Small group discussions in a workshop format to follow.

 1:00pm - 2:30pm - Ahmanson Auditorium